-The City of Bremerton's share of HOME funds is determined by the percentage published by HUD which is currently 31%.
+The City of Bremerton's share of HOME funds is determined by the percentage published by HUD in the HOME Consortia Participating Members Percentage Report which is currently 29%.
 The remaining share of HOME funds will be allocated for projects in unincorporated Kitsap County and the cities of Port Orchard, Poulsbo and Bainbridge Island.
 The City of Bremerton receives its own allocation of CDBG funds from HUD.

 Projects located in the City of Bremerton will be funded from the City's share of HOME or CDBG funds.
-Housing projects located in the City of Bremerton are only eligible for County HOME funds if the project serves a special needs population, meets a high priority need as described in the Consolidated Plan, the project can demonstrate some benefit to County residents and is also being funded by the City.
+Projects located in the City of Bremerton are only eligible for County funds if:

+- the project serves a special needs population as defined Appendix E, - meets a high priority need as described in the Consolidated Plan, - demonstrates some benefit to County residents; and - is also being funded by the City.
+County funds awarded cannot exceed the amount of funds awarded by the City.

 Housing projects located in the County may be funded with City HOME funds only if Kitsap County also funds the project and there is some benefit to City residents.

+HOME-ARP Funding

+County HOME-ARP funds will be used to fund projects in unincorporated Kitsap County and the cities of Bainbridge Island, Poulsbo and Port Orchard.
+City of Bremerton HOME-ARP funds will be used to fund projects in the City.